 Appeals / Annual Funds

 Approximately one out of every three dollars in annual giving is donated during the month of December.
 For online giving, the figure is even higher.
 This powerful concentration of giving amplifies even further as New Year’s approaches.
-The last four days of the year are the biggest, with giving literally quintupling over the course of the last two.
-We even know that the peak period on December 31 is between 11 AM and 7 PM in whatever time zone the donor happens to be in.
+The last four days of the year (12/28, 12/29, 12/30 and 12/31) are the biggest giving days online, with giving literally quintupling over the course of the last two.
+We even know that the peak period on December 31 is between 12noon – 7pm securing 31% of donations for the day during this time in whatever time zone the donor happens to be in.
+12% of all online giving comes in the last three days of the year.
+The holiday giving spirit, coupled with the pressing need for donors to lock in a tax deduction for the year, fuels this beneficence.
+So how will you make the best use of this remarkable time period?

-To begin with, you’ll want to send an email to your donors on December 28 letting them know to expect an email from you every day for the next four days (in which you’ll be telling stories which highlight your organization’s successes over the past year).
-Each of your emails can share an aspect of your program’s impact that may be little-known or frequently overlooked, or perhaps a description of what makes your service unique.
-Another option is to tell four client stories, one per day, in great detail, about how your services made a positive impact.
-One social service provider for youth whom I worked with told the story of their partnership with a local community college.
-College students would volunteer at the nonprofit, helping the client youth with homework and recreational activities, culminating in two weekend camping trips.
+To begin with, you’ll want to send an email to your donors on December 28 letting them know to expect an email from you every day for the next four days (in which you’ll be telling stories which highlight your client’s struggles and your organization’s successes in supporting them to succeed over the past year).
+Another approach is to share an aspect of your program’s impact that may be little-known or frequently overlooked.
+A third option is to describe what makes your service unique.
+One of LAPA’s clients tells four client stories, one per day, in great detail, with a picture of each client, or a representative picture, about how their services made a positive impact.
+Another LAPA client, a social service provider for youth, told the story of their partnership with a local community college.
+College students would volunteer at the nonprofit, helping youth with homework and engaging them in recreational activities, culminating in two weekend camping trips.
 Their year-end drive emails contained photos from the trips, as well as portraits of younger and older kids together in a heart-warming mentorship setting.
-A graphic designer to help create your appeal, and vibrant clear photographs to illustrate it can help immeasurably.
-Your own storytelling options will, of course, vary, but your donors will be glad for this concentrated period of cultivation and outreach.
+A graphic designer to help create your appeal may be an option, but most email programs are fairly user-friendly for dropping in a photo and there’s really no excuse not to, especially during such a critical time.
+If the graphic designer happens to be away on holiday vacation, you should be able to do this work yourself.
+Further, in current email systems, you can even preset the messages to send while you’re out of the office.
+Vibrant clear portrait photographs (no group shots) to illustrate the story and to show the emotions will help immeasurably.
+Your own storytelling will, of course, vary, but your donors will be glad for this concentrated period of cultivation and outreach.
+Of course your “donate now” button should appear three times, at the start, middle and end of each of your emails, so that your donors may click at any time they are ready to give.

 What strategies do you currently use to advance giving the last four days of the year?
 Please leave your comments at the blog.